Published on October 13th, 2022, by Nikolaos Sismanis

 Each year, we individually review all the Dividend Kings.
 The next in the series is Computer Services (CSVI).

-Computer Services has grown its earnings-per-share at a 10.2% average annual rate over the last decade.
-The pandemic has not affected the performance of Computer Services at all.
+Computer Services has grown its earnings-per-share at an 11.3% average annual rate over the last decade.
+The pandemic did not affect the performance of Computer Services at all.

 The impressive growth record of Computer Services is a testament to the strength of its business model.
 The company signs multi-year contracts with its customers and offers them a wide range of services.
 It is thus very costly and inefficient for these customers to stop working with the company, particularly given that they pay appreciable early termination fees.